Vertical configuration spaces and their homology

 These spaces have already been studied in \cite{latifi}.
-Our interest for the spaces $\tV_\bfk(\R^{p,q})$ has the following reasons. \begin{enumerate} \item[{ \bfseries 1.}] There is a coloured operad $\V_{p,q}$, in spirit similar to the operad of little cubes and, even more closely, to the extended Swiss cheese operad \cite{Willwacher}: this operad has been intensively studied by the second author, see \cite{kranhold1}, \cite{kranhold2}.
-The spaces $\tV_\bfk(\R^{p,q})$ occur, up to a mild homotopy equivalent replacement, in the description of the operad $\V_{p,q}$.
-The first occurrence of operations related to the operad $\V_{p,q}$ is in \cite{boedigop}. \item[{ \bfseries 2.}] For $n\ge0$, the cohomology of the ordered configuration space $\tilde{C}_n(\R^d)$ is known to be free abelian; more precisely, for every choice of \begin{itemize} \item $r\ge1$, and a sequence $\bfk=(k_1,\dots,k_r)$ with $\abs{\bfk}=n$; \item a partition of the set $\set{1,\dots,n}$ into pieces of sizes $k_1,\dots,k_r$, \end{itemize} we have a proper embedding $\tV_{\bfk}(\R^{d-1,1})\hookrightarrow \tilde{C}_n(\R^d)$, and a basis for $H^*(\tilde{C}_n(\R^d);\Z)$ can be chosen to consist of Poincar\'e duals of components of the submanifolds $\tV_{\bfk}(\R^{d-1,1})$ obtained in this way. \item[{ \bfseries 3.}] The spaces $\tV_\bfk(\R^{p,q})$ give an example of ordered configuration spaces for which the Fadell–Neuwirth maps fail, in general, to be fibrations. \end{enumerate} There is an unordered counterpart of the construction above: consider the partition of $\set{1,\dots,\abs{\bfk}}$ into $r$ consecutive segments of lengths $k_1,\dots,k_r$ and denote by $\frS_{\bfk}\subseteq \frS_{\abs{\bfk}}$ the subgroup of the symmetric group containing all permutations $\sigma$ which preserve this partition, i.e.\ $\sigma$ maps each partition component to a (possibly different) partition component.
-The group $\frS_{\bfk}$ can be described as follows: for all $k\ge1$ we denote by $r(k)\ge0$ the number of occurrences of $k$ in $\bfk$; then $\frS_{\bfk}$ is isomorphic to the product
+Our interest for the spaces $\tV_K(\R^{p,q})$ has the following reasons. \begin{enumerate} \item[\Th{1.}] There is a coloured operad $\V_{p,q}$, in spirit similar to the operad of little cubes and, even more closely, to the extended Swiss cheese operad \cite{Willwacher}: the second author has introduced this operad in his PhD thesis, and has studied the problem of delooping $\V_{p,q}$-algebras in \cite{kranhold2}.
+The spaces $\tV_K(\R^{p,q})$ occur, up to a mild homotopy equivalent replacement, in the description of the operad $\V_{p,q}$.
+The first occurrence of operations related to the operad $\V_{p,q}$ is in \cite[§5]{boedigop}. \item[\Th{2.}] For $n\ge0$, the cohomology of the ordered configuration space $\tilde{C}_n(\R^d)$ is known to be free abelian; more precisely, for every choice of \begin{itemize} \item $r\ge1$, and a sequence $K=(k_1,\dots,k_r)$ with $\abs{K}=n$; \item a partition of the set $\set{1,\dots,n}$ into pieces of sizes $k_1,\dots,k_r$, \end{itemize} we have a proper embedding $\tV_K(\R^{d-1,1})\hookrightarrow \tilde{C}_n(\R^d)$, and a basis for $H^*(\tilde{C}_n(\R^d);\Z)$ can be chosen to consist of Poincaré duals of components of the submanifolds $\tV_K(\R^{d-1,1})$ obtained in this way. \item[\Th{3.}] The spaces $\tV_K(\R^{p,q})$ give an example of ordered configuration spaces for which the Fadell–Neuwirth maps fail, in general, to be fibrations. \end{enumerate} There is an unordered counterpart of the construction above: consider the partition of $\set{1,\dots,\abs{K}}$ into $r$ consecutive segments of lengths $k_1,\dots,k_r$ and denote by $\frS_K\subseteq \frS_{\abs{K}}$ the subgroup of the symmetric group containing all permutations $\sigma$ which preserve this partition, i.e.\ $\sigma$ maps each partition component to a (possibly different) partition component.
+The group $\frS_K$ can be described as follows: for all $k\ge1$ we denote by $r(k)\ge0$ the number of occurrences of $k$ in $K$; then $\frS_K$ is isomorphic to the product